NuMellow/theMoFactory/README.md

 - Once that is done, the next part is to solder the ground cable.
 Get a male to male dupont cable and connect it to the top pin at the end of the board that you left clear in the first step.
 It's a loose fit, so you will need to solder the cable in place.
 Make sure the cable is pointing away from the buttons (as shown in the picture)

 - Next we'll need to add a resistor to the circuit which will limit the amount of current flow.
-Add it next to the cable that was just soldered
+Add it next to the cable that was just soldered and solder one end of the resistor to the cable.

+- Next we will add a cable in the same row as the resistor, soldering their ends passing the wire next to one of the pins of the button.
+Solder these points too and repeat for the remaining 3 buttons (see picture for reference)

+- Once there is a cable connecting each button to the power line, we add cables and solder them to the adjacent pins on the buttons.
+We'll leave the ends sticking out for now and connect them to the pi in a later step. (see picture for reference)

+- We will repeat the process for the action buttons.
+Using the 3x7cm board we will place the buttons in the center.
+The button placement isn't as uniform as with the directional buttons so we will use the face part to make sure the alignment is correct (see picture for reference).

+- All the other steps involving soldering are the same as the previous steps. (remember to refer to the images for reference)

 ##### Adding the speaker
 - We're actually going to need to remove the speaker from its casing.
 There are speaker modules you can buy and add an amplifier to but at the time I thought this might be a simpler solution.
 That and I wasn't sure how that worked.
 Definitely something I could improve later.